oniskanen/webludo-server/README.md

 To start your Phoenix server: `mix phx.server`

 The server now runs in [`localhost:4000`](http://localhost:4000).
-There is no built-in browser interface, but running [the React frontend project](https://github.com/katrimarika/kimble-frontend) locally works well.
+There is no built-in browser interface, but running [the Preact frontend project](https://github.com/katrimarika/kimble-frontend) locally works well.

 ## Production deployment